logan-chr/OpticoreWK/README.md

 # OpticoreWK
 Environmental Sustainability Project
-Access points can take like 15.4W of power, so leaving them on all the time can be very confusing.
+Access points can take like 15.4W of power, so leaving them on all the time can be very consuming

 The purpose of this project is to solve this problem, via the development of automatic commands.